 There is a lot to learn when it comes to growth.
 However, the top factor that affects it comes down to our mindset.

-In the year 1998, Professor Carol Dweck from Columbia University and his student, Claudia Mueller, carried out a study about how praise affects a student’s performance.
+In the year 1998, Professor Carol Dweck from Columbia University and her student, Claudia Mueller, carried out a study about how praise affects a student’s performance.
 They separated a group of fifth graders into two groups and gave both groups a very simple test.

 After the test, they praised the first group of students for their intelligence, “You’ve done very well.
 You must be smart.”
 On the other hand, they praised the second group of students for their effort, “You’ve done very well.
 You must have worked hard.”